 Bona Fide Mexican Cantina

 I once made a vow to myself to never try Mexican food too far abroad out of California again (I had a shocking burrito in London once), but sometimes when you are abroad for so long, you miss Mexican food quite a lot…. so I gave this lil place a chance.
-And, although it wasn’t the most amazing Mexican I have ever had….
-It really was not bad.
+And, although it wasn’t the most amazing Mexican I have ever had, it was actually really not bad.
+Dare I even say, it was… GOOD.
 And coming from California, that’s saying something.
+They put their own little twist on Mexican favorites, have great margaritas, and serve tequila as well!
 So if you want to quench a bit of a Mexican food fix, check this place out.
 They also serve Italian food which doesn’t make the most sense to me but there you have it 😛

 My friend who was born and raised in Dubrovnik and works as a guide there has suggested the top three restaurants to go to –